-Over the last year and a half, we’ve learnt a lot about creating online learning courses.
+Over the last few years, we’ve learnt a lot about creating online learning courses.
 At Evidence Based Education, we aim to be just that: evidence based!
 This means that when we design new programmes and deliver training to teachers, we base our decisions in the best available evidence on effective teacher learning.

-As the approved training provider for the Centre for Evaluation and Monitoring at Durham University, we’ve worked with hundreds of schools to help them use their CEM data more effectively.
+As the training provider for the Centre for Evaluation and Monitoring at Cambridge University, we’ve worked with hundreds of schools to help them use their CEM data more effectively.
 However, when visiting schools, we’re very open that there is a wide body of evidence that one-off workshops or INSET days rarely have an impact on student outcomes (Timperley et al., 2007).
-To that end, we created a range of ongoing support packages for schools that give the training we offer the maximum chance of having an impact on teachers’ professional learning and, ultimately, student outcomes.
+To that end, we created an ongoing support package for schools that gives the training we offer the maximum chance of having an impact on teachers’ professional learning and, ultimately, student outcomes.

 This is the first in a series of short blog posts explaining what the ongoing support packages include and how they can help your school get the most from your CEM assessment data.